MicrosoftDocs/Viva/Viva/goals/gitlab-integration.md

 - If the progress is over 25% less than the expected progress at any given point in time, the OKR status is At Risk, and the progress bar color will be Red.

-## How to disable the integration
+## How to disable the GitLab integration

 The GitLab integration may also be disabled by an Admin at any time.
 To disable the integration as an Admin, go to **GitLab** in the **Integrations** section and select **Manage**.
 In the **GitLab Configurations** page, go to the **Change** dropdown, select **Disable** and confirm the action.

 > [!NOTE]
-> If a project in Gitlab is closed without even marking all the sub-tasks as **complete**, it will drive a 100% progress on Viva Goals considering the project is completed since it was closed.
+> If a project in Gitlab is closed without marking all sub-tasks as **complete**, it will drive 100% progress In Viva Goals considering the project is completed since it was closed.
->
-> The rationale is that we did not want users to check-off all the sub-tasks in the checklist to ensure Viva Goals tracks the progress as 100%.
-If it's a 100 item checklist and 50 were completed but they have really completed the project, we did not want to force the user to mandatorily check off all the items in the checklist to achieve that.